How much do you pay the IRS when you sell a house?

 How can I avoid paying taxes when selling my house?

 Capitol gains tax is bullshit & should be illegal.
 A person buys a house & works their ass off for 30 years to pay it off while inflation raises & raises.
 Then when they can make a profit from that house sale they have to pay a huge tax?
 It’s criminal https://t.co/rtDVgfmFcH— Kirstie Alley (@kirstiealley) May 20, 2021

 Do I have to buy another house to avoid capital gains?

 What is the capital gains exclusion for 2023?

-How do I avoid capital gains on sale of primary residence?
+How do you calculate capital gains on the sale of a home?

 - Do I have to report the sale of my home to the IRS?

 - Report the sale or exchange of your main home on Form 8949, Sale and Other Dispositions of Capital Assets, if: You have a gain and do not qualify to exclude all of it, You have a gain and choose not to exclude it, or.
 You received a Form 1099-S.